atul-atul/atul-atul.github.io/docs/_posts/2026-04-10-Thoughts-In-Progress-3.md

 date: "2026-04-10"
 last_modified_at: 2026-04-13T00:00:01-00:00
 tags:
-  - thoughts
+  - Thoughts
-  - thoughts-in-progress
+  - Thoughts-In-Progress
-  - reading
+  - Reading
 ---
 In the [Thoughts-In-Progress](/tags/#thoughts-in-progress) posts, I write about ideas which I may not be fully convinced of yet.
 Or about which I have not made up my mind yet- this way or that.
 Like Work In Progress, these thoughts are not done yet.